M-arcus/cloudron-docs/docs/documentation/apps/kanboard.md

 # <img src="/img/kanboard-logo.png" width="25px"> Kanboard App

-## Plugin configuration
+## Installing plugins

 Plugins are used to extend Kanboard.
 See the [plugin docs](http://kanboard.net/plugins) for a complete list.

 Plugins are installed into `/app/data/plugins`.
-CUsotm plugin configuration can be stored in `/app/data/customconfig.php`.

 * Open a [web terminal](/documentation/apps/#web-terminal) for the app.